Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 ## Introduction

-Objects are a data type that contain key-value pairs, and they're foundational to organizing data and solving problems in JavaScript.
+Objects are instances of a data type that contains key-value pairs.
+They're foundational to organizing data and solving problems in JavaScript.

 Object keys can be strings or numbers.